elliejeanclark/startup/notes.md

 * svg - Scalable vector graphic content
 * iframe - Inline frame of another HTML page
 ### Attributes
 Attributes describe the specific details of the element.
 Examples include id and class.
 They are written inside the element tag after the tag name and before the closing greater than sign.
 Single or double quotes are used.
+Remember to use the equal sign and not the colon when deliminating what an attribute is.
 ### Hyperlinks
 The ability to move from one page to another.
 Hyperlinks are represented with the an anchor element (a) and has an attribute containing the address of the hyperlink reference (href).
 ### Other things of Import